taosdata/TDengine/docs/en/12-taos-sql/10-function.md

 UNIQUE(expr)
 ```

 **Description**: The values that occur the first time in the specified column.
-The effect is similar to `distinct` keyword, but it can also be used to match tags or timestamp which correspond to first occurrence of the record.
+The effect is similar to `distinct` keyword.

 **Return value type**:Same as the data type of the column being operated upon